“HiFi” Online Radio: Internet Streaming With ESP32 and VS1053

 preferences.begin("Save/Load", false);

-Also, I wanted to use a “sober” font since this streamer would be used around my HiFi system.
-The TFT library allows the use of custom fonts, so I included mine but you certainly can change it to the one you want.
-Doing so, you’ll have to change some parameters here in the code (such as heights, positions, etc. for the texts) and in the library (point to the created font).
+Additionally, I desired to utilize a “dignified” typeface as this streamer would be placed near my HiFi setup.
+The TFT library permits the use of personalized fonts, so I added mine but feel free to switch to a different one.
+In order to accomplish this, you will need to modify certain parameters in the code (such as heights, positions, etc. for the texts) and in the library (indicate the designated font).

-Finally, in this function I initialize the two sprites used for the scrolling texts.
-Here’s an example for the text that will show the tuned station:
+In this function, I ultimately set up the two sprites that will be used for the scrolling texts.
+Here is a demonstration of the text that will display the adjusted station.

 scrolltxt_station.setFreeFont(OWNFONT1);